Anilkohle/Demo-Repo./README.md

 # Demo-Repo.
-This is a Demo Repository for Learning Purpose
+This is a Demo Repository for Learning Purpose.